apache/tooling-trusted-release/README.md

 <a href="https://github.com/apache/tooling-atr-experiments/actions/workflows/build.yml?query=branch%3Amain"><img alt="Build & Tests" src="https://github.com/apache/tooling-atr-experiments/actions/workflows/build.yml/badge.svg?branch=main" /></a>
 <a href="https://github.com/apache/tooling-atr-experiments/blob/main/LICENSE"><img alt="Apache License" src="https://img.shields.io/github/license/apache/tooling-atr-experiments" /></a>

-## Disclaimers
+## Status

-**IMPORTANT!**
+This project contains experimental code developed by the Apache Software Foundation (ASF) Tooling team.
+As of 10 March 2025, this code is available for internal ASF feedback only.

-**Please do not file issues, bugs, or feature requests if you are not a member of ASF Tooling as such submissions will not be handled through our normal support channels.**
+This codebase is in early development and subject to significant changes.
+We welcome feedback but recommend focusing on architectural and design aspects rather than implementation details.
+Many known issues, espsecially regarding implementation details, are already scheduled for improvement.
+Documentation and code quality will be enhanced incrementally.

-This repository contains experimental code developed by the Tooling team at the Apache Software Foundation (ASF).
-Please be aware that this code is provided solely for exploration and experimentation by ASF Tooling.
-It is not part of any officially maintained or supported ASF project, and is not intended to be used in any other projects.
-It does not indicate choices which may be made by the ASF Tooling in future for official products.
+This repository is not yet part of any officially maintained or supported ASF project.
+It does not represent final technical decisions for future ASF Tooling products.

-This experimental code is therefore published with no guarantee of stability, security, backward compatibility, or ongoing maintenance.
-ASF Tooling does not provide any form of support for this code.
+The code is provided without guarantees regarding stability, security, or backward compatibility.

 ## Purpose

 This code is intended to one day help ASF Tooling to test internal ideas for the [Apache Trusted Release](https://github.com/apache/tooling-docs/blob/main/apache-trusted-release/requirements.md) platform.
-In its early phase it consists only of, essentially, an empty Python [asfquart](https://github.com/apache/infrastructure-asfquart) project.

 ## License